kauruus/kauruus.github.io/posts/2022/12/29-high-hpet-cpu-usage.md

 - [Pitfalls of TSC usage](https://oliveryang.net/2015/09/pitfalls-of-TSC-usage/#32-software-tsc-usage-bugs)
 - [A Performance Issue Caused by the TSC Clock Source Missing in Linux](https://deeperf.com/2019/04/30/tsc-clock-missing-caused-performance-issues/)

 Basically, HPET clock is from a chip on the monitor, while TSC is from inside the CPU.
-So HPET is cost much more than TSC, and it's less accurate.
+So HPET cost much more than TSC, and it's less accurate.

 ## Why using HEPT?